t-scholtz/EchoMind/README.md

      torchaudio==0.13.1+cpu \
      -f https://download.pytorch.org/whl/torch_stable.html
 ```
-Update to latest version
+Update to the latest version
 ` pip3 install --upgrade --no-deps --force-reinstall git+https://github.com/linto-ai/whisper-timestamped `

 ## Talk Bank

-To download file from talk bank, use the example command, or look at the [how to download pdf](https://talkbank.org/share/data.html "download pdf"):
+To download a file/folder from talk bank, use the example command, or look at the [how to download pdf](https://talkbank.org/share/data.html "download pdf"):

 ` wget -e robots=off -R "index.html*" -N -nH -l inf -r --no-parent https://media.talkbank.org/ca/GulfWar/ ` - *this used to be in the pdf, but then they removed it*

 The medical cases will require a username and password to access.
-Prof. Xu has one, but we are working one getting our own.
+Prof. Xu has one, but we are working on getting our own.